exeGeseIT/ezged-ws-client/README.md

 #ezged-ws-client
 =======================

-**ezged-ws-client** is a PHP wrapper for [ezGED's](https://www.ezdev.fr/) web services.
+**ezged-ws-client** is a simple PHP client for [ezGED's](https://www.ezdev.fr/) web services.
-It provide a client relying on [symfony/http-client](https://github.com/symfony/http-client) component for the HTTP request layer.
+It relies on [symfony/http-client](https://github.com/symfony/http-client) component for the HTTP request layer.

 ## Installation